check-spelling/check-spelling-docs/Configuration.md

 The longest word length to consider.
 The default is two characters longer than the longest word in the dictionary.
 Previously strings that were thousands of characters long were flagged.

+### post_comment

+If you want to suppress commenting, you can use this.

+Note: if you're using a split workflow, you will use this in the main task stage, and will not use it in the comment stage.

 ## Files